vn971/rua/README.md

 ## Limitations

+* This tool focuses on AUR packages only, you cannot `-Suy` your system with it.
+Use pacman for that.
 * Optional dependencies (optdepends) are not installed.
 They are skipped.
 Check them out manually when you review PKGBUILD.
-* The tool does not show you outdated packages yet (those that have updates in AUR).
-Pull requests are welcomed.
+* "-git" packages do not receive automatic upgrades yet.
+Merge requests welcomed.
 * Unless you explicitly enable it, builds do not share user home (~).
 This may result in maven/npm/cargo/whatever re-downloading dependencies with each build.
 If you want to override some of that, take a look at ~/.config/rua/wrap_args.d/ and the parent directory for examples.